Scroll To See More Images

 4. Freddie Mercury

 As the lead singer of the band Queen, Freddie Mercury was always going to stand out—and that’s with his voice alone.
-In addition, though, the singer chose to don some incredibly wild ensembles which pushed fashion forward into a new age.
-The 1970s and ’80s were prime years for rock, and the stage allowed Freddie Mercury to wear some of the most memorable looks in music (and fashion) history.
+In addition, though, the singer chose to don some incredible, wild ensembles which helped pushed fashion forward into a new age.
+The 1970s and ’80s were prime years for rock and the stage allowed Freddie Mercury to wear some of the most memorable looks in music (and fashion) history.

 5. Laverne Cox

-We all know RuPaul Charles for his incredible drag looks, but the host and performer always comes to slay no matter the event.
+We all know RuPaul Charles for his incredible drag looks, but the host and performer always comes to slay no matter the occasion.
 Even when not in drag, RuPaul takes the fashion world seriously and blesses us with colorful suits and incredibly fun looks.
-Plus, who can forget the fact that his glasses are always on-point?
-We certainly can’t.

 7. David Bowie